-In his book "UFO Contact From Planet Baavi in Proxima Centauri of the Centaurus Group", Wendelle Stevens deals with the contact case of 'Monsieur Y.' The case was also investigated by two French authors.
+In his book "UFO Contact From Planet Baavi in Proxima Centauri of the Centaurus Group", Wendelle Stevens deals with the contact case of 'Monsieur Y.' Two French authors also investigated the case.

 Note the similarity to the word 'Bawwi' which also was a case investigated by Wendelle Stevens.
 It is possible these are the same, especially if one takes into consideration that French Author Robert Laffont, who also investigated the case, uses the spelling Baawi.
 However, Stevens refers to the Bawwi as 'Giants', whereas the inhabitants of Baavi are referred to as normal human looking.